Are you feeling discouraged, disconnected, or disillusioned with your faith? If so, you may be experiencing spiritual fatigue.

 But through his spiritual weariness, he stayed on purpose and was used mightily to spread Christ’s message of redemption.

-When we lose sight of our purpose or experience disappointment in relationships, God can bring spiritual healing.
+When you lose sight of your purpose or experience disappointment in relationships, God can bring spiritual healing.

 “I have traveled many weary miles and have been often in great danger from flooded rivers and from robbers and from my own people, the Jews, as well as from the hands of the Gentiles.
 I have faced grave dangers from mobs in the cities and from death in the deserts and in the stormy seas and from men who claim to be brothers in Christ but are not.
 I have lived with weariness and pain and sleepless nights.
 Often I have been hungry and thirsty and have gone without food; often I have shivered with cold, without enough clothing to keep me warm.”
 2 Corinthians 11:26-27 TLB